 Still was so startled that she almost fell off the drainpipe.
 She looked up.
 The voice had come from a beaky gray head that sat atop a short, barrel-shaped body.
 The figure had long arms, and wings folded up against its back.
 It was a gargoyle!

 “Some crows saw you hide it this morning,” the gargoyle said in a voice that sounded like bricks being scraped together.
-“So I thought I should hang onto it for you.”
+“You know what they’re like for taking things, so I thought I had better keep it safe for you.”

 “May I—may I have it back?”
 Still asked.
 She felt as though her mainspring was about to snap.